July 30, 2025

 In areas with water supply challenges, the use of recycled water, potentially with on-site storage and treatment, may boost sustainability and resilience.
 Where there are water quality concerns such as biological growth, additional disinfection can be considered.

 In regions with water supply constraints, the use of recycled water combined with on-site storage and treatment can enhance sustainability and resilience.
-Additional filtration or disinfection may be required where water quality issues such as biological growth or scaling exist.
+Additional filtration or disinfection may be required where water quality issues, like biological growth or scaling, exist.

 Whichever type of water-based cooling system is chosen, it is important to monitor flow and temperature throughout the system, to help manage the use of power and water resources.
 Digital flow metering can help with sequence and cycle control for process cooling; it can help optimize the amount of make-up water used in cooling towers and the speed of pumping, saving water and energy.